 For the Younie family, isolation is not a new experience, but it is different this time around.
-With extended family members unable to visit, routines changed for the whole household and the slip into boredom easier than ever, Bernadette shares how they have been coping.
+With extended family members unable to visit, routines changed for the whole household and the slip into boredom became easier than ever.
+Bernadette shares how they have been coping.

 Brianna was in treatment or protective isolation for nearly two years, and that started nine years ago.
 I cannot compare Brianna’s isolation back then to the current COVID-19 crisis.
 Nine years ago, it was wonderful that Brianna was able to be home, rather than in hospital, and the whole family really appreciated that.
 Brianna loved being at home (and seeing her dog).
 She was also very unwell a lot of the time and too sick to need to be entertained.
 I have a very close family - grandparents, aunts and cousins became extremely important to Brianna.
 Family were able to visit if they were well, whereas now, with COVID-19, they are not.

-The most important one is for me, is to be patient.
-It has taken me nearly a month to get into a routine at home and I’m still working on it - that is okay!
+The most important one is for me is to be patient.
+It has taken me nearly a month to get into a routine at home and I’m still working on it - that is OK!
 For the children, it has taken them a month to accept the change in their lives and to learn what is expected from them at home.

 The kids go outside every day.
 To help motivate them, I have planted a few new plants that I’m hoping they might show an interest in looking after.
-We also bought little terracotta pots from Flower Power and baking clay from The Reject Shop which we used to create a fairy garden that the kids can add too.
+We also bought little terracotta pots from Flower Power and baking clay from The Reject Shop that we used to create a fairy garden that the kids can add to as well.